rhel-labs/instruqt/quadlet-pods-sysroles/02-quadlets/assignment.md

 The `.kube` extension tells Quadlet that this is a generated Kube definition from Podman.
 There are several other extensions that Quadlet supports, such as `.container`, `.pod`, and `.volume`.

 It doesnt really matter where you save your pod's Kube definition, or the Configmap Yaml, but it's good practice to place them somewhere common, and not in your home directory.
 Unless you are creating systemd user units, which is possible with Quadlet as well, but we are not covering those in this lab.
 You might notice that we've defined the paths to the two required files within the quadlet definition as `/etc/containers/systemd`.
-This is also where the .kube file needs to be places for a system level unit file, so let's copy all of the files there.
+This is also where the .kube file needs to be placed for a system level unit file, so let's copy all of the files there.

 ```bash,run
 cp ~/my-app/my-app.yaml ~/my-app/my-app-configmap.yaml ~/my-app/quadlet/my-app.kube /etc/containers/systemd